Skip to content

 Project # SFHWY00524

-The Alaska Department of Transportation and Public Facilities (DOT&PF) is proposing to convert the existing signalized intersection at Egan Drive and Vanderbilt Hill Road in Juneau, Alaska into a Continuous Green T (CGT) signalized intersection.
+The Alaska Department of Transportation and Public Facilities (DOT&PF) is converting the existing signalized intersection at Egan Drive and Vanderbilt Hill Road in Juneau, Alaska into a Continuous Green T (CGT) signalized intersection.
 A CGT signalized intersection allows free-flow movement of through-traffic lanes along the top of the T, while the other lanes remain signalized for movements through the intersection.

-• Modify the traffic signals on Egan Drive southbound, converting these traffic lanes to “continuous green” free-flow movements through the intersection
+• Modifying the traffic signals on Egan Drive southbound, converting these traffic lanes to “continuous green” free-flow movements through the intersection

-• Construct an acceleration lane on Egan Drive southbound for merging left-turn traffic from Vanderbilt Hill Road
+• Constructing an acceleration lane on Egan Drive southbound for merging left-turn traffic from Vanderbilt Hill Road

-• Widen the left-turn lane at the intersection on Egan Drive southbound to provide a 6-foot painted median safety buffer to the adjacent “continuous green” traffic lane
+• Widening the left-turn lane at the intersection on Egan Drive southbound to provide a 6-foot painted median safety buffer to the adjacent “continuous green” traffic lane

 • Construct a raised median in the intersection to guide left-turn traffic from Vanderbilt Hill Road merging onto the new acceleration lane on Egan Drive southbound

-• Construct a raised median and remove a left-turn lane on Vanderbilt Hill Road, to align with the single lane left-turn onto Egan Drive southbound
+• Constructing a raised median and removing a left-turn lane on Vanderbilt Hill Road, to align with the single lane left-turn onto Egan Drive southbound

-• Realign the traffic signal on the mast arm for Vanderbilt Hill Road with the single left-turn lane
+• Realigning the traffic signal on the mast arm for Vanderbilt Hill Road with the single left-turn lane

-• Modify existing storm drain system in the vegetated median
+• Modifying existing storm drain system in the vegetated median

 The existing and proposed site layouts can be viewed here.